bp4mc2/bp4mc2.github.io/iri-minting/index.md

 # IRI-minting

 ## 1. Introduction
 One of the important steps during the creation of data on the web is the minting of IRI's for your resources.
 An IRI can be compared to the primary key of a resource in a database, with the unique feature that an IRI can be universally unique, which is a nice feature when you want to combine data from different datasets, or when you want others to use your IRI's.
+Another unique feature is that (in some cases) this IRI can directly be used as a request for information about the resource that is identified by the IRI.

+The is huge!
+It means that if you mint IRI's the proper way:

+- Everybody in the whole world can use your IRI as primary or foreign key, without the need of changing anything;
+- Everybody in the whole world can use your IRI to retrieve information you have about the resource, without the need for any more information!

+Compare this to a typical primary key in a typical database, for example "5010":

+- Nobody can use "5010" as a primary or foreign key, except when it is stored in a particular column of a table in a specific database;
+- Nobody can retrieve any information about "5010", except when some API is available and it is clear in which way "5010" can be used with this API.

 This article describes the best practices with regard to the minting of IRI's.
 It answers the following questions: